AditiDevgan3/Python/README.md

 print("average of num is : ",sum_num/2)
 ```
 ## Question 9:
+WAP to read a string from user and print it back after swap case.
 ```python
 String = input()
 print(String.swapcase())
 ```
 ## Question 10:
+WAP to read a paragraph from user , calculate number of words, vowels and consonants.
 ```python
 String = input()
 Vowels = 0